A $600K gift transforms the Carrara Family Fluids Lab at the David Crawford School of Engineering

 The Norwich Record | Summer 2019

-The updates have significantly impacted the student experience, says Department of Mechanical Engineering Chairman Danner Friend, an aerospace and manufacturing expert who teaches classes on engineering design and innovation, among others. “[It has] allowed us to be much more experiential in the types of projects and interactions we have our students work on.”
+The updates have significantly impacted the student experience, says Mechanical Engineering Department Chairman Dr. Danner Friend, an aerospace and manufacturing expert who teaches classes on engineering design and innovation, among others. “[It has] allowed us to be much more experiential in the types of projects and interactions we have our students work on.”

-As faculty advisors, Supan and her colleagues encourage seniors to build early prototypes of these projects—out of boxes, Styrofoam, Legos, anything.
+As faculty advisors, Supan and her colleagues encourage seniors to build early prototypes of these projects — out of boxes, polystyrene foam, Legos, anything.

 “We want you to get that thought out of your head,” Supan says.
 “Because once you start being very tactile with something, you all of a sudden realize, That’s the worst idea I ever made.”